-DGECON(sINORM, N, uA, LDA, anorm, rcond, uWORK, uIWORK, info); where parameters of DGECON are set in the following way:
+DGECON(sINORM, N, uA, LDA, anorm, rcond, uWORK, uIWORK, info);

 - If INORM = on then the string sINORM is set to "I" else it is set to "1". - N is number of columns of the matrix referenced by uA. - LDA is the leading dimension of the matrix referenced by uA. - rcond is returned reciprocal value of the condition number of the matrix referenced by uA. - info is return code from the function DGECON.